 Corpora are a good starting point for collecting historical texts.
-You can upload your texts in various formats (TXT, PDF, DOC, etc.) to create a corpus from all your files or use our tool for building corpora from the web, e.g. downloading specific websites containing historical texts or books.
-Corpora can be divided into smaller parts called subcorpora which allows you to work with only specific parts of the whole corpus, i.e. texts from a specific time period or texts of only one author, genre and the like.
+Historians and other professionals engaged in the study of history can upload their texts in various formats (TXT, PDF, DOC, etc.) to create a corpus from files or use our tool for building corpora from the web, e.g. downloading specific websites containing historical texts or books.
+Corpora can be divided into smaller parts called subcorpora which allows historians (users) to work with only specific parts of the whole corpus, i.e. texts from a specific time period or texts of only one author, genre and the like.

 Historical corpora: